Privacy and Cookies

 Who are we?

-Sandwell & West Birmingham Hospitals NHS Trust (SWBH) is a public, NHS organisation providing medical and health care services across a wide range of departments.
+Sandwell and West Birmingham Hospitals NHS Trust (SWBH) is a public, NHS organisation providing medical and health care services across a wide range of departments.
 We operate across a number of sites:

 - Sandwell General Hospital (West Bromwich)